 And now the purpose of the whole operation is revealed.
 White makes huge capturing 31x22x33x24x13x2.
 Results?
 4 black men and black king killed.
 And White man is crowned.

-White has no chances to win this game
+Black has no chances to win this game.
+White wins in few next moves.

 I made a video to show this shot better.